jetpilots/jet/docs/f+cmds.md

 `%C`  | Commit hash (full)

 ### Folder structure
-Every F+ project has a corresponding base folder.
+Every jet project has a corresponding base folder.
 - The source code repository is configured for this base folder.
 - None of the files outside this base folder are related to the project.
 - The name of the base folder is the *short name* of the project.